 Jimi Hendrix’s Thornward Parlor Acoustic Guitar

-All that is known about this guitar is that it is currently owned by Hard Rock Cafe International and that it can be seen at their restaurant in Amsterdam, Netherlands.
-According to the Hard Rock Cafe’s info, the guitar was donated to them by Mitch Michell, and it was used during the recording of All Along the Watchtower in 1968.
-Of course, Jimi was never photographed during the sessions, so there’s no way of confirming this.
+All that is known about this Thornward parlor guitar is that it is currently owned by Hard Rock Cafe International and is displayed at their restaurant in Amsterdam, Netherlands.
+According to the Hard Rock Cafe’s information, the guitar was donated by Mitch Mitchell and was allegedly used during the recording of All Along the Watchtower in 1968.
+However, since Jimi was never photographed during those sessions, there’s no way to confirm this claim.

 Jimi’s parlor guitar at the Hard Rock Cafe in Amsterdam.
 Photo by: Mike Cattell/flickr

-As far as identifying the guitar, based to the paper label inside the guitar, this is likely something from the Washburn brand, made by Lyon & Healy from Chicago around the turn of the century (1900).
-The headstock label, however, reads “Thornward” (thanks Stephen from Vintage Parlor Guitars).
+In terms of identifying the guitar, the paper label inside suggests it is likely a Washburn model made by Lyon & Healy in Chicago around the turn of the 20th century.
+Interestingly, the headstock label reads “Thornward,” which could indicate a different branding.
+(Thanks to Stephen from Vintage Parlor Guitars for this insight.)

 Feedback